 Uncertainties to be considered in Long-Term PRM development

-The Long-Term planning horizon PRM requirements that are established should consider various uncertainties, including the increasing likelihood of resource mix changes that could potentially produce volatility in the planning horizon and unforeseen changes in load forecasts.
+The process of setting the Long-Term planning horizon PRM requirements should evaluate the risk of changes to underlying assumptions such as the resource mix and load.
+With a minimum of a Year 4 study structure, 5 years will pass between the time when inputs are provided to SPP and the operational time studied.
+Mitigations may include tighter reliability thresholds of metrics, such as LOLE or Expected Unserved Energy (EUE); however, such mitigations should consider impacts to affordability.

-Establishment of Long-Term planning horizon PRM requirements should consider the inclusion of increasing amounts of operational flexibility such as planned maintenance outages or the inclusion of operating reserves, in order to more closely match the challenges that are seen in the operational horizon.
+Establishment of Long-Term planning horizon PRM requirements should consider the known risks in the operational horizon.
+This will require a data driven approach to continued alignment of the planning models with operational realities.
+This may include modification to study assumptions such as planned maintenance outages or the inclusion of operating reserves, or modification of related policy, such as load forecasting, market rules, or outages.

-To account for the likelihood of resource mix changes, tighter reliability thresholds of metrics, such as LOLE or Expected Unserved Energy (EUE), that correlate with the amount of risk to be mitigated should be considered in the establishment of Long-Term planning horizon PRM requirements.

 Advanced Notice of PRM Changes and Associated Risks to be Mitigated

 While there is agreement that LREs need advance notice of PRM requirement changes, it is important to establish a correlation between the amount of advanced notice given and the uncertainty risk that must be mitigated.
 This correlation of uncertainty throughout the planning horizon and the risk that must be mitigated should be anticipated and included in the final PRM requirement.